magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

   plugin to the `project.clj`;
 * the execution of the tests on the JSVM platform.

-Before digging in that new sea, we have the opportunity to see if we're able to run the newly updated `valip` library in CLJ.
+Before digging in that new sea, take the opportunity to see if we're able to run the newly updated `valip` library in CLJ.

 ## Run and test in CLJ

-The only thing we need to do for running and test the updated CLJ version of the `valip` library is to update its `project.clj` build file by upgrading the pinned CLJ release in the `:dependencies`
+The only thing we need to do for running and test the updated CLJ version of the `valip` library is to update its `project.clj` build file by upgrading the pinned CLJ release in the `:dependencies` section, but we already did it at the beginning of the tutorial:
-section:

 ```clj
 (defproject com.cemerick/valip "0.3.2"